NRL22 101: How to Get Started in NRL22

 14. How do I join a club first in order to shoot at a match?

 There is no need to join most clubs prior to shooting an NRL22 match, they are almost always open to the public.
-Just reach out to your local match director for details!
+Just reach out to your local Match Director for details!
+You can find NRL22 clubs near you on the NRL22 website homepage.

 15. How many matches can I shoot per year?